How Often Should I Go to The Dentist?

 Patients with Gum Disease

-Gum disease may seem a mild, minor nuisance in its beginning stages, but it can quickly progress to something much more serious.
+Gum disease may seem a mild, minor nuisance in its beginning stages, but it can quickly progress to something much more severe.
 Aside from bleeding, bad breath, swelling, and discomfort, gum disease can damage your teeth.
 Left untreated, this can result in tooth decay – painful in and of itself – and eventually lead to tooth loss.

 Anyone can get gum disease, even if they take good care of their teeth at home.
 If you’re having any of the before-mentioned symptoms, do not hesitate to call your dentist.
 The disease can progress quickly, and if you wait for your next regularly scheduled visit, it may be too late.